beerjs/vestfold/README.md

 ## When and where

-[The inaugural meetup](https://www.meetup.com/BeerJS-Vestfold/events/262125981/) will be held on Friday June 14th, hosted by [GSGroup AS](https://onegsgroup.com/).
+[The inaugural meetup](https://www.meetup.com/BeerJS-Vestfold/events/262125981/) was held on Friday June 14th, hosted by [GSGroup AS](https://onegsgroup.com/).

 Further meetups will be announced on https://www.meetup.com/BeerJS-Vestfold/